dci-java-course/Hibernate-major-exercise/Readme.md

 # Exercise #  - Hibernate

-Using the Hibernate library and any relational database (e.g. H2), perform the following tasks :
+Using the Hibernate library and postgresql database, perform the following tasks :

+Verify that you have PostgreSQL server (version > 9.6.25) and any sql client to connect to the PostgreSQL server pre-installed.
+If you don't have you can download the installer from [Here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
+The installer includes the PostgreSQL server, pgAdmin: a graphical tool for managing and developing your databases.

 1. Create classes representing entities with relationships described in the diagram.